HIPAA Compliant Healthcare App Development: 10 Most Critical Steps to Take

 Step 7.
 Third-Party Solutions

-Building a HIPAA compliant healthcare app from scratch can be costly.
+Building a HIPAA-compliant app from scratch can be costly.
 Meeting physical and technical safeguards means integrating various security measures that all dip into your budget.
 Besides, you will pay for auditing and certification in the development process.
-As a solution, healthcare HIPAA software uses a pre-made infrastructure with all HIPAA requirements met.
-Generally, hiring a third-party vendor means signing a business associate agreement with the third party and becoming responsible for storing and managing your app’s PHI data.

 Step 8.
 Integrations